rockview/nova/README.md

 After this, I plan to teach myself Verilog to implement the Nova architecture with an FPGA.
-Writing the software emulator first, seemed to be a good way easing myself into, what is for me, an entirely new field.
+Writing the software emulator first, seemed to be a good way easing myself into, what is for me, is an entirely new field.